Master of Science in Statistics

 • STAT 5515.
 Design of Experiments (3 credits).

-Note: Students can register for STAT 5095 during the summer or regular semester for an internship.
+Note: Students can register for STAT 5091 during the summer or regular semester for an internship, but can only register for STAT 5094 during a regular semester.

 Elective Courses